The Computers step of the wizard is available if you have chosen the Individual computers option at the Type step of the wizard.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.
 You can select one of the following credentials type:

 - Stored credentials.
-Select stored credentials if you want Veeam Backup & Replication to use the specified user name and password for each connection to Veeam Agent.
+Select stored credentials if you want Veeam Backup & Replication to use the specified user name and password for each connection to Veeam Plug-in.